What does Demetrius mean?

 Demetrius \d(e)-met-rius, dem(e)-trius\ as a boys' name is pronounced de-MEE-tree-us.
 It is of Greek origin, and the meaning of Demetrius is "follower of Demeter".
 Mythology: Demeter is the Greek goddess of corn and harvest.
 Her withdrawal for the part of the year that her daughter Persephone must spend with the god of the underworld is the reason for winter.
 Saint Demetrius (fourth century), together with Saint George, was patron saint of the Crusaders.
 Composer Dimitri Shostakovich.

 Demetrius▼ has 19 variants: Dametrius, Demetri▼, Demetrice, Demetrio, Demetris, Demitri, Demitrios, Demitrius, Dhimitrios, Dimetre, Dimetrius, Dimitri▼, Dimitrios, Dimitrios, Dimitrious, Dimitry, Dmitri, Dmitrios and Dmitry.

 Demetrius▼ has 1 more related form via Dimitri: Dima.

 Displayed below is a comparison of the usage of the boy name Demetrius and related names.
-Popular related forms of Demetrius (#692 the previous year) are Dimitri (#882 the previous year), Demetris and Demetri.
-Usage of these boy names reached its apex in 1992 and has become significantly less since, with the versions Demetrius, Demetri and Dimitri becoming less fashionable.
-(Top 1000 Birth Names Records, 2014)
+Popular related forms of Demetrius (#692 the previous year) ranked in the Top 1000 are Dimitri (#882 the previous year), Demetris and Demetri.
+Usage of these boy names reached its apex in 1992 (usage of 0.3588%) and has become significantly less since (usage 0.1065%, down 70.3%), with the versions Demetrius, Demetri and Dimitri becoming less fashionable.
+(2014 Birth Statistics)